 Smoking and excessive drinking do not promote good health.
 Scientific evidence shows strong evidence of premature aging in specific brain regions in alcohol-dependent people (irrespective of gender).

 Quitting smoking and alcohol drinking can vastly improve the quality of your life.

 Regular doctor visits are necessary for healthy aging as it is easy to catch diseases early and reduce risk factors, such as high blood pressure and cholesterol.
 Harmful changes in cells/molecular structure may start in your body years before you start to feel any symptoms of a disease.
 Tests can detect changes and help in proper diagnosis and treatment.

 Healthy lifestyle changes keep older adults cognitively (cognitive exercises-cross word puzzles) healthy.

 Leisure activities and hobbies

-Immersing yourself in activities you are passionate about and love doing, can have a great impact on mental and physical health.
+Immersing yourself in activities you are passionate about and love doing, can have a great impact on your mental and physical health.
 Hobbies and leisure activities can increase your level of satisfaction and joy in your life.
 Other benefits include:

 - helps preserve cognitive and physical function

 Japan and Italy are the top countries with the largest aging population.